Auto-Rig

 Adding Custom Bones

 Adding your own new bones (custom bones) for props, clothes, hair or anything required is fairly simple and straightforward.
 The only requirement is to add and link them to the deforming bones or controller bones, not reference bones.
 Meaning, bones located in the layer 31, or bones visible after clicking Match to Rig.
-See Armature Layers
+See Armature Collections

 Example to add a hat bone: